Azure/RGCOPY/rgcopy-docu.md

 ### VM consistency checks

-By default, RGCOPY performs several consistency checks.
-If the VM size does not exist in the target region then RGCOPY terminates with an error before trying to deploy the target RG.
-Same happens if the maximum number of NICs or disks is exceeded when changing the VM size.

-When the subscription quota for the VM size and region is not sufficient then RGCOPY gives a warning when just creating an ARM template.
-If you want to deploy the target RG at the same time then RGCOPY terminates with an error (rather than just giving a warning).

-Other problems are automatically fixed by adjusting properties to allowed values according to the VM size and target region.
-For example, Premium SSD disks are automatically converted to Standard SSD disks if the VM size does not support Premium IO.
-Accelerated Networking and Write Accelerator are disabled if not supported by the VM size.
-Read-write caching is disabled if Write Accelerator is enabled...

-RGCOPY writes a warning into its log file every time a resource property is automatically adjusted.
-You should have a close look at the RGCOPY log file to become aware of the (possibly unwanted) mediation of these issues.
+RGCOPY performs several consistency checks.
+Some of the found issues are automatically corrected by default.
+In this case, a warning is written into the RGCOPY log file.
+You should have a close look at this file to become aware of the (possibly unwanted) mediation of these issues.
+For example:

+- Premium SSD disks are  converted to Standard SSD disks if the VM size does not support Premium IO
+- Accelerated Networking and Write Accelerator are disabled if not supported by the VM size
+- Read-write caching is disabled if Write Accelerator is enabled

+Some issues cannot be corrected by RGCOPY and result in an error, for example when:

+- VM size does not exist in the target region
+- Maximum number of NICs or disks is exceeds when changing the VM size
+- Subscription quota for the VM size and region is not sufficient

 You can change the default behavior of RGCOPY consistency checks using the following parameters: